Overview of AIS Certification

 Applicant must file an application to the relevant Authority for obtaining the AIS Certification.

-An applicant has to file all the relevant documents along with the application for AIS Certification, and it must also provide the requisite fee for the same to the appropriate Authority.
+An applicant has to file all the relevant necessary papers along with the application for AIS Certification, and it must also provide the requisite fee for the same to the appropriate Authority.

 - Factory inspection